dambus/npi-3/docs/supabase-schema.md

 - Ensure published projects remain queryable by the public site without exposing drafts.
 - Prepare for future features such as generating company profiles with selected references.

+> **Migration note**: The repository now expects the `projects.is_active` column to exist.
+Run the latest migration (`supabase/migrations/20251030091306_projects_schema.sql`) with `supabase db push` (or execute it manually) to add the column before enabling the “Active listing” toggle in the admin console.
+Until the column is present, the frontend automatically treats every record as active.

 ## Tables

 ### `projects`